Home Studies: What Are They and Why Are They Important?

 All Adoption Stories

-Our adoption adventure began several years ago with a simple want for more children.
-We had always thought we would have a big family.
-Due to several health reasons, I had to have a complete hysterectomy at the young age of 34.
+Our adoption adventure began several years ago with the strong desire for more children.
+We had always thought we would have a big family, but due to health reasons, at 34 years of age we had to accept that we would have no more children biologically.

 We went to New Beginnings and began the process to bring home a brother to add to our family of three the summer of 2014.
 We involved our son, Thaxton, in the discussions about adoption.
 We decided, at that time, that a boy closer to Thaxton’s age was the best fit for our family.